 The weight of a cricket bat is a highly personal choice and can significantly impact a player's comfort and performance at the crease.

-Edge Height
+Cricket Bat Edge Height

-Position of the Middle
+Cricket Bat Position of the Middle

-The position of the middle, or the sweet spot, is another critical aspect of bat customization.
+The position of the middle, or the sweet spot, is another critical aspect of bat customisation.
 Bats with a higher middle are generally better suited for players who play on bouncier pitches or like to play off the back foot.

 Lower middles are advantageous on slower pitches or for players who play more front-foot shots.
 Selecting the right middle position enhances a player's ability to execute their preferred shots effectively.

-Sweet Spot
+Cricket Bat Sweet Spot

 The sweet spot is the area of the bat where the player can achieve maximum power with minimal effort.
 Its size and position can vary based on the bat's design and the player's requirements.